connerglover/Conners-Retime-Tool/CONTRIBUTING.md

 ### Look For an Existing Issue

-Sometimes the issue you want to report is being already addressed, or is planned to be addressed soon.
-Before you create a new issue, please do a search in [open issues](https://github.com/YOUR-ORGANIZATION/YOUR-PROJECT/issues) to see if the issue or feature request has already been filed.
+Sometimes the issue you want to report is already being addressed or is planned to be addressed soon.
+Before you create a new issue, please do a search in [open issues](https://github.com/connerglover/Conners-Retime-Tool/issues) to see if the issue or feature request has already been filed.

 If you find your issue already exists, do not hesitate to make relevant comments and add your [reaction](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments).
 Please, use a reaction in place of a "+1" comment, we believe it's easy: 👍 for upvoting and 👎 for downvoting.

-If you cannot find an existing issue that describes your bug or feature, [create a new issue](https://github.com/YOUR-ORGANIZATION/YOUR-PROJECT/issues/new?assignees=&labels=&template=proposal.md).
+If you cannot find an existing issue that describes your bug or feature, [create a new issue](https://github.com/connerglover/Conners-Retime-Tool/issues/new?assignees=&labels=&template=proposal.md).
 The template will guide you on the issue reporting.

 ### Writing Good Bug Reports and Feature Requests